The UNCG MBA Program

 301 Bryan Building • 336-334-5390 • www.mba.uncg.edu

-William Brown, Associate Dean of the Bryan School and MBA Director of Graduate Study
+William Brown, Associate Dean of the Bryan School and M.B.A.
+Graduate Program Director

 The M.B.A. is a professional program built on a strategic management theme.
 The curriculum emphasizes an interdisciplinary approach to decision making in a changing global environment in which globalization and sustainability are changing the way all organizations function.
 Students in the Early Career Professional track complete 45 credit hours of course work.
 The Experienced Professional track requires 42 credit hours of course work and may take up to five years to complete depending on the number of credit hours taken each semester.
 Both tracks are available face to face and online.
 Concentrations in Business Analytics, Cyber Security, Finance, International Business, Information Technology, Marketing, and Supply Chain Management are offered both to Early Career Professional and Experienced Professional students.

 - Post-Baccalaureate Certificate in Business Foundations